Roman Catholic Archdiocese of Rabaul: History

-On 14 November 1922, it was renamed after its see as Apostolic Vicariate of Rabaul.
+On 14 November 1922, it was renamed the Apostolic Vicariate of Rabaul.

-On 5 July 1957, it lost territory again to establish the Apostolic Vicariate of Kavieng (now its suffragan diocese).
+On 5 July 1957, it lost territory again to establish the Apostolic Vicariate of Kavieng (now Rabaul's suffragan diocese).

-On 15 November 1966, it was promoted as Metropolitan Archdiocese of Rabaul.
+On 15 November 1966, the diocese became the Metropolitan Archdiocese of Rabaul.

 On 4 July 2003, it lost territory to establish another suffragan see, the Diocese of Kimbe.

-Coat of arms

-The new coat of arms of the Archdiocese was adopted in 2016.
-The proposal of coat of arms created Marek Sobola, a heraldic specialist from Slovakia, who also made a coat of arms for the Archbishop Francesco Panfilo S.D.B.

 Province

 Its ecclesiastical province comprises, besides the Metropolitan's Archdiocese, the following suffragan bishoprics :